 - Trailer insurance coverage: This provides you with compensation for damages to your boat trailer if it is damaged while being used to transport your boat to and from the water.

-Top Causes of Boating Accidents in DE in 2011
+Top Causes of Boating Accidents in DE

 - Collision with a fixed object: 4 accidents